 A short-term experience where an individual works under supervision in a workplace to gain practical skills and experience in a career pathway and to increase work-readiness skills.
 A common type of work-based learning for high school 11th and 12th grade students and college students.
 Can be either paid or unpaid.
 Might offer school credit.

 A multi-agency consortium in Minnesota composed of state government agencies, non-profit organizations, and private industry to promote education, career, and workforce development initiatives.
-The mission of iSeek Solutions is to provide Minnesotans with excellent information resources about careers, education, and jobs.
+Products include ISEEK.org and MnCareers publication.

 Knowledge and Foundation Skills

-Basic or a core set of skills needed to be ready for work and college referred to in the career pathway framework.
+Basic or a core set of skills needed to be ready for work and college referred to in the Minnesota Career Fields, Clusters and Pathways framework.